-The Americans express their appreciation for the cooperation between the US, EU member states and European financial institutions for the exchange of financial bank account data of individuals.
-It is important for America to have a TIN, also known as an SSN (Social Security Number), included in the information send yearly by European banks to the United States, so that the IRS can better enforce U.S. tax rules upon Americans living overseas.
+The Americans express their appreciation for the cooperation between the US, EU member states, and European financial institutions for the exchange of financial bank account data of individuals.
+America needs to have a TIN, also known as an SSN (Social Security Number), included in the information sent yearly by European banks to the United States, so that the IRS can better enforce U.S. tax rules upon Americans living overseas.

 The fee for renouncing the US citizenship ($ 2,350) is imposed following US guidelines.
 This requires the government to ensure all costs are covered for certain groups of taxpayers.
 In addition, according to the US substantial relief is offered by the relief procedure whereby one can renounce the US citizenship without a TIN.
 An individual still needs to file (5 years) of returns and pay the renunciation fee.
 (Note Americans Overseas: There are many risks and disadvantages to relief procedure).